anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.2.2"></a>
 ### 3.2.2 Compute
-A virtual machine or a container/pod belonging to a tenant capable of hosting the application components of workloads (VNFs).
-A virtual compute therefore requires a tenant context and since it will need to communicate with other communication partners it is assumed that the networks have been provisioned in advance.
+A virtual machine or a container/pod is used by a tenant capable of hosting the application components of workloads (VNFs).
+A virtual compute therefore requires a tenant context and, since it will need to communicate with other communication partners, it is assumed that the networks have been provisioned in advance.

 _**Example**: a virtual compute descriptor as defined in TOSCA Simple Profile for NFV._